jotone/nfd-task/README.md

 Created the service class NipService that allows to generate and validate NIP number.

 Created the RouteServiceProvider that provides an ability to separate api routes in the **routes/api.php** file.

-Created models Company and Employee with migrations and resources files.

 Created tests: Feature - for Company and Employee models and controllers; Unit - for NipService class testing;